 A SUP along Pittwater Road would mean greater connection around the city and improved connections with other local SUP routes, such as the one along Epping Road which in turn leads to a connective route to metropolitan Sydney.
 A SUP would also offer improved safety benefits to cyclists who currently share the road with other traffic.
 The existing pedestrian path along sections of Pittwater Road is intermittent and the pavement is in poor condition.
 A SUP would offer pedestrians a continuous and safe route around the City of Ryde.
-In addition, there are no existing off-road cycleways along this section of Pittwater Road making it unsafe for cyclists who chose to cycle on-road and unsafe for motorist who are forced to avoid them.
-Pittwater Road has limited lines of sight through certain sections of the road which can make it difficult for motorists and cyclists to share the road corridor safely.
+In addition, there are no existing off-road cycleways along this section of Pittwater Road has limited lines of sight through certain sections of the road which could make it difficult for motorists and cyclists to share the road corridor safely.

 A SUP would provide a safe route for cyclists to use and would reduce the likelihood of cyclist/motorist collisions.

-2.2 Objectives of the Project
+Objectives of the Project